ggkarabas/CS403-Project3/FinalProjectDescription.md

     return "Welcome, " + username
 ```

 Functions can be nested or passed as arguments to other functions, supporting functional programming styles as well.
+This allows developers to write more modular and reusable code.

 ## Object-Oriented Features

-DumPy also allows developers to encapsulate data and behavior using classes:
+DumPy also allows developers to encapsulate data and behavior using classes.
+While DumPy is not as fully object-oriented as some languages, it offers enough support to help organize code logically:

 ```dumpy
 # Represents a geometric shape